CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Electrolyzer.md

 **Note: the first 3 ingredients don't have to be rubber, compound and sulfur.
 It is just a slot name, any [IIngredient](/Vanilla/Variable_Types/IIngredient/) is allowed.**

-Latex and Rubber texture are texture path (resource location) strings, f.e. `"immersiveintelligence:textures/blocks/multiblock/Electrolyzer/latex_strip.png"`.
+Latex and Rubber texture are texture path (resource location) strings, i.e. `"immersiveintelligence:textures/blocks/multiblock/Electrolyzer/latex_strip.png"`.
 These are displayed on the rollers, during the first phase of the machine animation.

 ### Syntax